France

 Accounting records to be provided in 'computerised format' in case of tax audit

 Companies are required to keep their accounting records in computerised form and to provide them to the tax authorities in the same format.
-Such electronic files must be provided for FY 2015 and following years.

 Payment of tax

-Payment of tax is made during the financial year by way of four instalments equal to 1/4 of the standard taxable income of the preceding year (i.e. by 15 March, 15 June, 15 September, and 15 December for financial years that end on 31 December).
+Payment of CIT is made during the financial year by way of four instalments equal to 1/4 of the standard taxable income of the preceding year (i.e. by 15 March, 15 June, 15 September, and 15 December for financial years that end on 31 December).
 Regarding financial years that end on 31 December, final CIT payment is due on 15 May of the following year.

 Interest and penalties